Some time ago I got bored. I got bored with ‘blogging’ that is.

 What! blogging is meant to be fun?
 I hear you say!

-Yes of course, absolutely!
+Yes, of course, absolutely!

-Regardless of whether you blog for the fun of it or you blog for business, you’ve got to enjoy it for it to be rewarding in any way.
+Regardless of whether you blog to past your time or you blog for business, you’ve got to enjoy it for it to be rewarding in any way.

-If you’re blogging to generate income, part-time or full-time, think of it as job satisfaction.
+If you’re blogging to generate income, part-time or full-time, think of it as ‘job satisfaction’.

-So as I said, I got so bogged down with so much stuff that I forgot how to have fun blogging.
+So as I said, I got so bogged down with so much stuff that I forgot how to have fun with blogging.

 All of these things were taking it’s toll and making blogging boring for me, and I was running myself well into the ground.